 - An application for a travel book containing text and illustrations names Roland Fingers as the author of the "text" and the work made for hire question is not answered.
 The application also names Roland as author of "illustrations" with the work made for hire question answered "yes."
 Roland Fingers is listed in the deposit copy as the author of the text, but Jason Foote is named as the author of the illustrations.
 The registration specialist will register the claim without communicating with the applicant.
 The illustrations are considered a supplementary work, which is one of the nine categories of works that may be specially ordered or commissioned.
-Therefore, the specialist will assume that Roland and Jason signed a written agreement specifically stating that Jason would create the illustrations for Roland as a work made for hire. - An application is submitted along with a published compact disc.
-The applicant names the performing artist Tammy Conklin as the author of the sound recordings that appear on the CD.
-The applicant also names Tammy as the author of the photograph that appears on the cover with the work made for hire box checked "yes."
+Therefore, the specialist will assume that Roland and Jason signed a written agreement specifically stating that Jason would create the illustrations for Roland as a work made for hire. - An application is submitted on Form SR along with a published compact disc.
+The applicant names the performing artist

+Tammy Conklin as the author of the sound recordings that appear on the CD.
+The applicant also names Tammy as the author of the photograph that appears onin the cover art with the work made for hire box is checked "yes."
 The photograph appears to be a photo of the performing artist, and a statement on the CD identifies Donald Blake as the author of the photograph.
-The photograph could be considered a supplementary work, which is one of the nine categories of works that may be specially ordered or commissioned.
-Therefore, the registration specialist will assume that Tammy and Donald signed a written agreement specifically stating that Donald would take the photograph as a work made for hire.
+The registration specialist will register the claim without communicating with the applicant.
+The photograph could beis considered a supplementary work, contribution to a collective work, which is one of the nine categories of works that may be specially ordered or commissioned.
+Therefore, the registration specialist will assume that Tammy and Donald signed a written agreement specifically stating that Donald would takecreate the photograph for the CD as a work made for hire.
 The registration specialist will register the claim with an annotation, such as "basis for registration: unit of publication containing collective work and other component elements."